ts-3156/ex-twitter/README.md

 ## Configuration

-You can pass configuration options as a block to `TwitterWithAutoPagination::Client.new` just like `Twitter::REST::Client.new`.
+You can pass configuration options as a block to Twitter::REST::Client.new just like Twitter gem.

 ```
-client = TwitterWithAutoPagination::Client.new do |config|
+client = Twitter::REST::Client.new do |config|
   config.consumer_key        = "YOUR_CONSUMER_KEY"
   config.consumer_secret     = "YOUR_CONSUMER_SECRET"
   config.access_token        = "YOUR_ACCESS_TOKEN"
   config.access_token_secret = "YOUR_ACCESS_SECRET"
-  config.log_level           = :debug             # optional
-  config.logger              = Logger.new(STDOUT) # optional
 end
 ```